 ELT 221.
 Cooperative Experience I

 Supervised cooperative work program.
 Student is employed in an approved occupation and supervised and rated by the employer and instructor.
 Student will meet in a weekly class.
-Graded S/U.
+Graded S/U. Prerequisite: consent of instructor.

 ELT 222.
 Cooperative Experience II